temcdrm/emthub/dll/scrx9/readme.md

 ## File Directory

 - _CMakeLists.txt_ generates the detailed build instructions
-- _GFM_GFL_IBR.c_ is the unmodified example file from Deepak Ramasubramanian of EPRI
+- _SCRX9_ is the unmodified example file from Garth Irwin of Electranix
 - _test.c_ is a test harness, mimicking the DLL import and calling functions of a simulation tool

 Copyright &copy; 2024, Meltran, Inc